The Center administers the Ahmanson Undergraduate Research Scholarships to support undergraduate students.

 Up to ten undergraduate scholarships are offered every year to support undergraduate student research at the Clark Library.
 These are intended for UCLA upper-division students who enroll in a designated course (usually open to upper division students from any UCLA department) or in a recognized departmental honors program in which an assigned research project requires the use of Clark materials.
 Program details, seminar descriptions and requirements, and application procedures are announced each year.

-The Wilde Archive, the Ahmanson undergraduate seminar for winter 2013, will be directed by Joseph Bristow, English, UCLA.
-Sessions will be held at the William Andrews Clark Memorial Library on Wednesdays, from 1:00 p.m. to 3:50 p.m.
-Enrollment is limited to ten participants, and those who successfully complete course requirements will receive an award of $1,000.
+Pirates of the Carribean?, the Ahmanson undergraduate seminar for Fall 2014, will be directed by Professor and Joyce Appleby Endowed Chair of America in the World, Carla Gardina Pestana , History, UCLA.
+Sessions will be held off-campus at the William Andrews Clark Memorial Library on Mondays from 1:00–3:50 p.m.
+Enrollment is limited to ten participants, and those who successfully complete the course requirements will receive an award of $1,000.

 Questions about the program:

 310 Royce Hall, UCLA